sandepal-org/mq01-ops/README.md

 namespace/cert-manager-operator created
 ```

-As the tutorial proceeds, we'll see how the YAMLs in `mq01-ops` **fully** define
+We use these namespaces to give us fine grained security control over our
-the MQ related resources deployed to the cluster.
-In fact, we're going to set up
+resources.
+We're going to use the `mq01-ci` namespace for our continuous
-the cluster such that it is **automatically** updated whenever the `mq01-ops`
+integration Tekton pipelines.
+We're going to use the `mq01-dev` namespace for
-repository is updated.
-This concept is called **continuous deployment** and
+the `mq01` queue manager and its associated resources, such as X.509
-we'll use ArgoCD to achieve it.
+certificates.
+We'll also use a component called **Cert-manager** to automate

-We'll also use a component called **Cert-manager** to automate the issue, renewal and revocation of
+the issue, renewal and revocation of X.509 certificates.
+We'll install it in the
-X.509 certificates.
-The is in the `cert-manager-operator` namepsace.
+`cert-manager-operator` namespace.

 ---